kaichaosun/blog/content/post/understand-monad.md

 If there is one rule in software development, i think that must be `no silver bullet`.
 The OOP has ruled the system development for more that 20 years (The number comes from JAVA becomes popularity).
 More and more devs find object-oriented programming sucks:

 - Mutable state of class instances
-- Hard to conform with SOLID
+- Hard to conform with SOLID when business logic becomes messy
 - Hard to test caused by improper DI
 - So many lines of code
 - Boring ...